Colosseum in Rome, Italy

 myminifactory

-The Colosseum or Coliseum, also known as the Flavian Amphitheatre (Latin: Amphitheatrum Flavium; Italian: Anfiteatro Flavio) is an elliptical amphitheatre in the centre of the city of Rome, Italy.
-Built of concrete and stone, it is the largest amphitheatre ever built and is considered one of the greatest works of architecture and engineering.
-The Colosseum is situated just east of the Roman Forum.
-Construction began under the emperor Vespasian in 72 AD, and was completed in 80 AD under his successor and heir Titus.
-Further modifications were made during the reign of Domitian (81–96).
-These three emperors are known as the Flavian dynasty, and the amphitheatre was named in Latin for its association with their family name (Flavius).
-The Colosseum could hold, it is estimated, between 50,000 and 80,000 spectators, having an average audience of some 65,000; it was used for gladiatorial contests and public spectacles such as mock sea battles, animal hunts, executions, re-enactments of famous battles, and dramas based on Classical mythology.
-The building ceased to be used for entertainment in the early medieval era.
-It was later reused for such purposes as housing, workshops, quarters for a religious order, afortress, a quarry, and a Christian shrine.
-Although in the 21st century it stays partially ruined because of damage caused by devastating earthquakes and stone-robbers, the Colosseum is an iconic symbol of Imperial Rome.
-It is one of Rome's most popular tourist attractions and has close connections with the Roman Catholic Church, as each Good Friday the Pope leads a torchlit "Way of the Cross" procession that starts in the area around the Colosseum.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+The Colosseum or Coliseum, also known as the Flavian Amphitheatre, is a massive elliptical amphitheater in Rome's city center, Italy.
+Built of solid concrete and stone, it remains the largest amphitheater ever constructed and stands as one of the greatest architectural achievements in history.
+Situated east of the Roman Forum, the Colosseum began construction under Emperor Vespasian in 72 AD, with completion taking place in 80 AD under his successor, Titus.
+Further modifications were made during Domitian's reign from 81 to 96 AD.
+These three emperors, known as the Flavian dynasty, named the amphitheater after their family name, Flavius.
+With an estimated capacity of between 50,000 and 80,000 spectators, the Colosseum hosted a typical audience of around 65,000 people.
+It was used for gladiatorial contests, public spectacles like mock sea battles, animal hunts, executions, re-enactments of famous battles, and dramas based on Classical mythology.
+As the entertainment era came to an end in the early medieval period, the Colosseum transitioned into various purposes such as housing, workshops, quarters for a religious order, a fortress, a quarry, and a Christian shrine.
+Despite being partially ruined due to devastating earthquakes and stone-robbers in the 21st century, the Colosseum remains an iconic symbol of Imperial Rome.
+It's one of Rome's most popular tourist attractions and holds close connections with the Roman Catholic Church, as each Good Friday the Pope leads a torchlit "Way of the Cross" procession that starts around the Colosseum.
+This object is part of "Scan The World."
+Scan the World is a non-profit initiative introduced by MyMiniFactory, creating a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe for public access.
+Scan the World is an open-source community effort; if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how to help.

 Download Model from myminifactory